Andrew-Jones657/andrew-jones657.github.io/Missouri_Redistricting_2022.md

 <li> The eighth district took in the populated suburbs of Jefferson County by the Mississippi River.
 This rendered the district as more suburban, as these portion of Jefferson County contain more than half of its population.
 The district lost Crawford and Washington Counties to facilitate the changes in the third district. </li>
 </ol> <br>

-<p> Below is a web app that displays the changes in Missouri's congressional districts.
+<p> Below, I designed a web map that displays the changes in Missouri's congressional districts.
 To the left of the swipe widget are the new congressional districts, and to the right are the previous congressional districts.  </p> <br>

 <div id="viewDiv" style="width: 625px; height: 450px; border: 1px solid #444444;"> </div>